virto-network/website/docs/whitepaper.md

  ![UNDP https://unstats.un.org/sdgs/report/2021/goal-10/](goal_undp.jpg)

-Through historical perspective, we observe the limitations of the current government taxing system to resolve economic inequality Fairness: Tributed local resources are managed by people with different interests Efficiency:
+Through historical perspective, we observe the limitations of the current government taxing system to resolve economic inequality
+- Fairness: Tributed local resources are managed by people with different interests
-Redundant intermediaries and bureaucratic bodies cost time and money
+- Efficiency:Redundant intermediaries and bureaucratic bodies cost time and money
-Transparency: If people can’t track and feel the benefit of the spending process it lowers the trust in the system Therefore we believe that LIP enables connected decentralized marketplaces to empower autonomous local communities by letting people and local communities be in control to collect and spend local tax in a fair, efficient and transparent way.
-Built around the protocol, Virto Network provides Marketplace builders developer friendly API’s to help them build secure & highly scalable decentralized dApps so they can focus on solving the real problems.(link)
+- Transparency: If people can’t track and feel the benefit of the spending process it lowers the trust in the system

+Therefore we believe that LIP enables connected decentralized marketplaces to empower autonomous local communities by letting people and local communities be in control to collect and spend local tax in a fair, efficient and transparent way.
+Built around the protocol, Virto Network provides Marketplace builders developer friendly API’s to help them build secure & highly scalable decentralized dApps so they can focus on solving the real problems.

 ## 2. Local Incentives Protocol